Salma-and-Buthaina-Final-Project/final_project/README.md

 The real `.env` file should **never be committed to GitHub**.

-Add:
+Add the following to `.gitignore`:

 ```gitignore
 .env
 ```

-to `.gitignore`.

-The repository can provide an `.env_example` file containing placeholder values only.
+The repository can provide an `.env_example` containing placeholder values only.

 ---